Table of contents

 When properly formatted, your email header can help you:

 - Clearly set the context and improve conversion rates

 - Increase website views (if you’ve added a CTA that leads to your site)

 Here’s an example of a great email header from Conde Nast Travels:

-This is where your Gmail signature goes.
+This is where your professional signature for Gmail goes.
 It should ideally include an image, sender information, and sometimes even a call to action.
 You can either insert these things yourself or use an email signature software.

 Either way, customizing your email footer is a great way to make your email communication more authentic.

 Here is an example of a Gmail footer template from the CEO of T&M Corporate Properties:

 Best Practices for Effective Gmail Template Design

 - Lead with the Most Important Stuff: Always put the highest quality and most important content first.
 You might consider creating a Gmail template with the featured content section at the top, right below the header.